Code-Institute-Solutions/milestone-project-bring-your-own-data/README.md

 1. Click the kernel button and choose Python Environments.

-Note that the kernel says Python 3.12.2 as it inherits from the workspace, so it will be Python-3.12.2 as installed by our template.
+Note that the kernel says Python 3.12.1 as it inherits from the workspace, so it will be Python-3.12.1 as installed by Codespaces.
 To confirm this, you can use `! python --version` in a notebook code cell.

 ## Cloud IDE Reminders